 Frequently Asked Questions

 The deadline varies from year-to-year but is usually around mid-February for a September start.
 We do not have a January start for either program.
 Please consult the Graduate Academic Calendar for the year you are applying.
 You can also find deadline information on the Graduate Online Application page.
+While all candidates who apply by the deadline are guaranteed consideration, we continue to review applications until the programs are full.

-The MA (Communication) is a traditional thesis-based Master’s program that requires students to complete three-and-a-half units of course work and one-and-a-half units of thesis (which typically takes at least one full year to complete).
+The MA (Communication) is a traditional thesis-based program that requires students to complete three-and-a-half units of course work and one-and-a-half units of thesis (which typically takes at least one full year to complete).
 This degree will appeal to those who have a particular research interest that will contribute to the body of knowledge in the discipline of public relations.

 The MPR is designed for individual’s who are either working in the public relations field or intend to seek employment in the public relations field upon graduation.
 This program emphasizes theory and skills in the areas of strategic public relations, management, digital media, and corporate communication among other areas.